-Three weeks are in the books, but the bowl picture remains a work-in-progress.
-To review: The Big Ten has tie-ins with eight bowls—but it has only 10 bowl-eligible schools, as Penn State and Ohio State are on NCAA and banned from the postseason in 2012.
+Six weeks are in the books, and the bowl picture is coming into a bit sharper focus … a bit.
+To review: The Big Ten has tie-ins with eight bowls—but it has only 10 bowl-eligible schools, as Penn State and Ohio State are banned from the postseason in 2012.

 Find out more about: Bowl projections

 Some strong opinions are emanating from Nebraska after that 63-38 loss at Ohio State.
 Sam McKewon of the Omaha World-Herald thinks Bo Pelini needs to shake up things.
 Big Ten writers are covering a number of other stories today, including a disappointing showing by Illinios, an Ohio State team apparently ahead of schedule, and a Penn State team that has shown real resilience.
 Read it all in Monday edition of Big Ten Links.